hanjustin/Backend-Concepts-Study-Notes/README.md

     - Tightly coupled microservices.
     - The deployment of one service causes downtime for other services.
     - Services are overly chatty.

-## Serverless

-* Server management is abstracted away from app development as the cloud provider manages the server infrastructure.
-Automatically scale up and down as needed.
-* Ideal for asynchronous, stateless apps that can be started instantaneously.
-Doesn’t cost anything when idle.
-* Cloud provider limits the flexibility & customizability.

-  vs

-  Increase developer productivity and reduce operational costs.

 ---